yunustechin/GitGUI/README.md

 GitGUI is a project designed to simplify the process of interacting with Git commands through a simple desktop interface.
 The goal is to make tasks like creating pull requests, merging branches, and other Git operations more accessible and user-friendly for developers, without needing to rely solely on command-line tools.

 ## Features
-Graphical Interface: Simplifies the process of interacting with Git repositories.
+- **Graphical Interface**: Simplifies the process of interacting with Git repositories.

-Pull Requests: Easily create, view, and manage pull requests.
+- **Pull Requests**: Easily create, view, and manage pull requests.

-Branch Management: Create, delete, and merge branches through an intuitive UI.
+- **Branch Management**: Create, delete, and merge branches through an intuitive UI.

-Commit Management: Stage, commit, and push changes with ease.
+- **Commit Management**: Stage, commit, and push changes with ease.

-Conflict Resolution: Provides tools to assist in resolving merge conflicts visually.
+- **Conflict Resolution**: Provides tools to assist in resolving merge conflicts visually.

-History Viewer: View commit history and diff of changes in a user-friendly manner.
+- **History Viewer**: View commit history and diff of changes in a user-friendly manner.

-Customizable Settings: Configure Git user settings and repository preferences directly from the app.
+- **Customizable Settings**: Configure Git user settings and repository preferences directly from the app.

 ## Technologies
-This part will be detailed, in the draft stage
+This part will be detailed, in the draft stage `Python`

-### Database
-`Python`: Backend and desktop application logic.

-`PyQt`: GUI library for desktop interface.

-`GitPython`: A library used to run Git commands with Python.

-`SQLite`: Application settings and data storage.

-`AWS`: Cloud support for transition to production environment.
+`PyQt`
+`GitPython`
+`SQLite`
+`AWS`

 ## AWS